airbnb/Showkase/README.md

 - Hooks for screenshot testing.
 Since all your components are a part of the Showkase browser, this would be a good opportunity to make this a part of your CI and detect diffs in components.
 - Support for other UI elements that are a part of your design system (like icons, spacing, etc)
+- Generating a web version of the Showkase browser with documentation, search and screenshots.

 ## Contributing
 Pull requests are welcome!
 We'd love help improving this library.
 Feel free to browse through